AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="log-setInterval"></a> ⚡️ log-setInterval

-Logs all setInterval calls to the console
+Logs all setInterval calls to the console.

 Related UBO scriptlet:
 https://github.com/gorhill/uBlock/wiki/Resources-Library#setinterval-loggerjs-